 - complete at least 400 hours of Mathematics study by the end of Year 10.

 Satisfactory completion of at least 200 hours of study in Mathematics during Stage 5 (Years 9 and 10) will be recorded with a grade.
 Students undertaking the Mathematics course based on Life Skills outcomes and content are not allocated a grade.

-Exclusions: Students may not access Life Skills outcomes and other outcomes from the same subject.
+Exclusions: Students may not access both the Mathematics Years 7–10 outcomes and content and the Mathematics Life Skills outcomes and content.

 Access content points K–6

 Access content points have been developed to support students with significant intellectual disability who are working towards Early Stage 1 outcomes.
 These students may communicate using verbal and/or nonverbal forms.